Shi9870/CodeSentry/README.md

     ```

 2.  **Run Scan**:
-    Open Secret Hunter, select the `stress_test_data` folder, and start scanning.
+    Open CodeSentry, select the `stress_test_data` folder, and start scanning.
 You will see how the ML model categorizes different types of fake keys (Critical vs Low risk).

 ---